PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/human_detection.en.md

 ## III.
 Quick Integration
-&gt; ❗ Before quick integration, please install the PaddleX wheel package.
+> ❗ Before quick integration, please install the PaddleX wheel package.
 For detailed instructions, refer to [PaddleX Local Installation Guide](../../../installation/installation.en.md)

 After installing the wheel package, you can perform human detection with just a few lines of code.
 You can easily switch between models in this module and integrate the human detection model inference into your project.
 Before running the following code, please download the [demo image](https://paddle-model-ecology.bj.bcebos.com/paddlex/imgs/demo_image/human_detection.jpg) to your local machine.